linux-system-roles/tox-lsr/README.md

 ```
 tox -e qemu -- --image-name fedora-34 --become --become-user root -- tests_default.yml
 ```
+This is because `runqemu` cannot tell the difference between an Ansible argument and a playbook.
 If you do not have any ansible-playbook arguments, only playbooks, you can omit the `--`:
 ```
 tox -e qemu -- --image-name fedora-34 tests_default.yml
 ```